Category Archives: Mind Magic

 For us in the accelerated culture of the 21st century, using words in articles/books like this one are playing with a two-edged sword, using words to reduce the hypnotic effects of a lifetime of detachment from natural spontaneity that was itself caused by millions of words, and overpowering attachments to conditioned desires, and thousands of traumatic memories from unassimilated learning experiences when those desires were thwarted.

 Negativity is the basic clue to making this discernment properly.
 Any presence of negativity in oneself is a clue to restrain action, because negativity is incompatible with Flow.
-The cue may be subtle internally and it takes practice to learn to pay attention to subtle guidance system internal cueing.
+The cue may be subtle internally, and it takes practice to learn to pay attention to the subtle guidance system internal cueing.

 This is why timing is so important, because there is this knife-edge distinction between one’s readiness to Flow versus the wisdom of holding back and studying one’s own impulses before letting the action occur.